 Time for a minivan?
 Your pension and your children

-Having a child is a life-changing event that brings new responsibilities.
-It's a good time to consider some work and pension–related issues, from buying back service for time off to working part time and updating your pension beneficiary information.
+Having a child is a life‐changing event that brings new responsibilities.
+It's a good time to consider some work and pension‐related issues.

 Top up your pension